Renewable Energy & Advanced Power Electronics Research Lab

 PhD, May 2014

-Dissertation: “Single-Phase Inverter and Rectifier for High-Reliability Applications.”
-Souhib received his MS degree from University of Central Florida, Orlando, Florida, USA, in 2010, and his BS degree from Yarmouk University, Irbid, Jordan in 2008, both in electrical engineering.
+Dr. Harb received his M.S. degree from University of Central Florida, Orlando, Florida, USA, in 2010, and his BS degree from Yarmouk University, Irbid, Jordan in 2008, both in electrical engineering.
 His master thesis was “Three-port Micro-Inverter with Power Decoupling Capability for Photovoltaic (PV) Systems Applications“.
 His research interests include power electronics for renewable energy applications, the reliability of power electronics converters, and non-linearity phenomenon in power electronics.

 Dr. Mehran Mirjafari